sicktooth/Ableton-s-clone/README.md

 ## This is a project challenge I accepted from frontend practice

-#Here's the challenge link in Frontend Practice...
+## Here's the challenge link in Frontend Practice...

 https://www.frontendpractice.com/projects/ableton

-#Here's the challenge....
+## Here's the completed challenge....

 ![screenshot](Isolated.jpg)